-Our Environment and Business degree combines the study of environmental and sustainability issues with sound business and management practice.
-It’s concerned with the pressures and opportunities facing business as a result of the contemporary environmental and corporate social responsibility agendas.
-If you want to develop skills in the use of concepts, methods and tools that can be used to transform economic, environmental and social pressures into positive business opportunities, this course could be for you.
+Our Environment and Business degree combines the study of social and environmental sustainability issues with sound business and management practice.
+You’ll learn the pressures and opportunities facing businesses as a result of the current environmental challenges and corporate social responsibility agendas.
+Throughout the degree, you’ll develop skills in the use of concepts, methods and tools that can be used to transform business practices to help tackle global economic, environmental and social challenges.
 Your background could be in business, geography or other social sciences.
-You’ll have the opportunity to study modules in the Leeds University Business School and the School of Law, and to undertake a major dissertation project.
-Your module choices will allow you to develop specialist knowledge and skills, which can help you succeed in the employment market.
+As well as the core Sustainability and Business module in the School of Earth and Environment, you’ll have the opportunity to study modules in the Leeds University Business School, the Institute for Transport Studies and the School of Law, and to undertake a major dissertation project.
+Your module choices will allow you to develop the specialist knowledge and transferable skills you’ll need to make your next steps in a career in this field.
+Why study at Leeds:

 How to apply